 Whether it's over the phone, through direct email, on the internet or a knock on your front door, today's con artists have no shortage of ways to take advantage of unsuspecting consumers.

 In an effort to keep scammers at bay and in conjunction with National Consumer Protection Week, we are reminding customers of tips to help avoid getting swindled and to guard against scams that could be associated with our company.

 Several utility fraud schemes have swept the nation in recent years.

-The caller claims to be a utility employee and asks for immediate bill payment by credit card or prepaid money card.
+One involves a caller who claims to be a utility employee and asks for immediate bill payment by credit card or prepaid money card.

--- First check with LG&E and KU if you're suspicious: Customers who receive a suspicious live phone call, an email or letter should call LG&E and KU who will always verify official communications.
+- First check with LG&E and KU if you're suspicious: Customers who receive a suspicious live phone call, an email or letter should call us.
+We will always verify official communications.
 LG&E customers should call 502-589-1444 (outside Louisville at 1-800-331-7370); KU customers should call 1-800-981-0600.

 An employee ID card always has the employee's name and color photograph on the front as well.

 Sometimes there are legitimate service-related reasons the utilities may need access to a customer's home, but in-person contact at a customer's home never involves collecting payment for a monthly bill.

 Until next time, be safe, and keep using energy wisely.